-The Space Systems Engineering students earn a master's degree in one of the following academic departments: Aeronautics and Astronautics, Computer Science, Electrical and Computer Engineering, Mechanical Engineering, Physics or Mathematics.
+The Space Systems Engineering students earn a master's degree in one of the following academic departments:

+Aeronautics and Astronautics, Computer

+Science, Electrical and Computer Engineering, Mechanical Engineering, Physics or Mathematics.
 Refer to degree requirements for the listed departments.

 The Space Systems Operations students are awarded the degree Master of Science in Systems Technology (Space Systems Operations).
 A minimum of 45-quarter hours of graduate level work of which at least 15 hours must represent courses at the 4000 level.
 Graduate courses in at least four different academic disciplines must be included and in two disciplines, a course at the 4000 level must be included.
-Space Systems Operations curriculum has a series of space-unique and/or space-oriented courses.
-These required courses fulfill the requirements of three courses constituting advanced study in an area of specialization.
+There is also a requirement of three courses constituting advanced study in an area of specialization.
 Each student is required to write a thesis which is space oriented.
 The study program must be approved by the Chairman of the Space Systems Academic Group.

-Chairman: Rudolf Panholzer.
-Professor.
-Code 72, Bullard Hall, Room 205.
-(408) 646-2278, AV 878-2278.
+Chairman: Rudolf Panholzer, Professor, Code SP, Bullard Hall, Room 205, (408) 646-2278, AV 878-2278.